jeremykendall/php-domain-parser/UPGRADING.md

 ### Backward Incompatibility Changes

-Domains resolution is done using the `IDNA2008` algorithm by default, in v5, by default, it is done `IDNA2003` instead.
+Domains resolution uses the `IDNA2008` algorithm by default, in v5, by default, it is done `IDNA2003` instead.

 ```diff